Comparing The Acura MDX Vs. Toyota Highlander

 Is an Acura MDX comparable to a Toyota Highlander?

 The Acura MDX is only comparable to a Toyota Highlander in the sense that they're both reliable three-row SUVs.
 Everything else about the Acura MDX goes well beyond what the Highlander can offer.
-The MDX is a luxury SUV, and one that prioritizes high-performance driving thrills.
-The Highlander, meanwhile, is not a luxury model and instead treats driving as a chore.
+The MDX is a luxury SUV that prioritizes high-performance driving thrills.
+The Highlander, meanwhile, is not a luxury model and focuses more on practicality and everyday usability.

 Which has better MPG: the Acura MDX or Toyota Highlander?

-The Toyota Highlander has slightly better MPG ratings than the Acura MDX but has far less performance on tap.
-For example, with standard engines and AWD, the MDX has an EPA-estimated 19 MPG (City)3 and a 6.4-second 0-60 mph time,1 while the Highlander has an EPA-estimated 21 MPG (City)4 and a 7.2-second 0-60 mph time.2
+The Toyota Highlander has slightly better MPG ratings than the Acura MDX but far less performance on tap.
+For example, with standard engines and configurations, the MDX has an EPA-estimated 19/26/22 MPG (City/Highway/Combined)6 and a 6.4-second 0-60 mph time,1 while the Highlander has an EPA-estimated 21/28/24 MPG (City/Highway/Combined)7 and a 7.2-second 0-60 mph time.2

-3Based on 2025 EPA mileage ratings.
+6Based on 2026 EPA mileage ratings.
 Use for comparison purposes only.
 Your actual mileage will vary, depending on how you drive and maintain your vehicle, driving conditions, and other factors.

-5Reference to this third-party claim is solely for informational purposes and not to be relied upon.
-For details regarding this rating, visit https://repairpal.com/cars/acura/mdx/2025
+8Reference to this third-party claim is solely for informational purposes and not to be relied upon.
+For details regarding this rating, visit https://repairpal.com/cars/acura/mdx/2026

-6Reference to this third-party claim is solely for informational purposes and not to be relied upon.
-For details regarding this rating, visit https://repairpal.com/cars/toyota/highlander/2025
+9Reference to this third-party claim is solely for informational purposes and not to be relied upon.
+For details regarding this rating, visit https://repairpal.com/toyota/highlander